iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 Comparison of (a) naive parallel UCT, where workers redundantly explore the same path, and (b) parallel UCT with virtual loss, where ongoing rollouts dynamically reduce UCT scores, resulting in distinct search paths for each worker.
 Workers from earliest to latest are shown in green, red, and blue.
 Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>
 </div>

-Virtual loss modifies the usual UCT selection policy to be the following:
+To implement virtual loss, the UCT selection policy is modified to account for ongoing rollouts.
+The adjusted formula is:

 $$
 a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left\{ \frac{N(s, a)Q(s, a)}{N(s, a) + T(s, a)} + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right\} \tag{3}
 $$

-where:

--   $a_{selection}$ is the action selected from state $s$.
--   $A(s)$ is the set of actions available in state $s$.
--   $Q(s, a)$ represents the average reward from playing action $a$ in state $s$ based on simulations performed so far.
--   $N(s)$ is the number of times state $s$ has been visited.
+In this formula, two additional terms—$T(s)$ and $T(s, a)$—are introduced to account for ongoing parallel rollouts.

--   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
+-   $T(s, a)$ is the number of ongoing searches through action $a$ in state $s$.
--   $T(s)$ is the number of workers currently exploring action $a$ in state $s$.
+-   $T(s)$ is the number of ongoing searches through state $s$, defined as $\sum_{a \in A(s)} T(s, a)$
--   $T(s, a)$ is the number of workers currently exploring action $a$ in state $s$.
--   $C$ is a constant controlling the balance between exploration and exploitation.
-In general, it is set differently depending on the domain.

-In this modified UCT score, there are two mechanisms that punish nodes having ongoing rollouts. $T(s, a)$ penalizes nodes with many active simulations.
-Virtual loss encourages exploration by diversifying worker trajectories, but its fixed penalty can lead to inefficiencies.
-For example, promising nodes may be overly penalized, hindering exploitation<d-cite key="mirsoleimani2015parallel"></d-cite>.
+The exploitation term (first term) is modified by assuming that rollouts currently in progress contribute zero reward, which lowers the average value estimate for that action.
+This discourages multiple workers from selecting the same action simultaneously.
+Meanwhile, the exploration bonus (second term) is adjusted to reflect the presence of ongoing searches, encouraging selection of actions that are both underexplored and not currently being evaluated.

-To overcome the challenges of fixed penalties in virtual loss, Liu et al. proposed an alternative approach called _Watch the Unobserved in UCT (WU-UCT)_.
-WU-UCT modifies the standard virtual loss formula by maintaining the original average reward, rather than reducing it as in virtual loss.
-However, it applies the same penalty adjustment to the exploration term, encouraging workers to prioritize less-visited actions.
-Thus, the action $a_{selection}$ to play in a given state $s$ is selected by maximizing the WU-UCT score shown in brackets below:
+While virtual loss encourages exploration, its fixed assumption of zero reward for in-progress rollouts can overly penalize promising nodes, limiting exploitation<d-cite key="mirsoleimani2015parallel"></d-cite>.
+To address this, Liu et al. proposed an alternative known as _Watch the Unobserved in UCT (WU-UCT)_.
+WU-UCT modifies the standard virtual loss formula by preserving the original average reward while still applying the penalty adjustment to the exploration term.
+The action $a_{selection}$ is then selected using:

 $$
 a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left\{Q(s, a) + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right\} \tag{4}
 $$

-Just as in virtual loss, $T(s, a)$ penalizes nodes with many active simulations.
-Unlike virtual loss, which assumes zero reward for ongoing workers, WU-UCT assumes that the reward will be $Q(s, a)$, the average reward observed so far.
-By preserving average rewards and penalizing only the exploration term, WU-UCT aims to improve the efficiency of parallel rollouts while reducing the likelihood of redundant computations.
+Just as in virtual loss, $T(s, a)$ penalizes nodes that are part of many ongoing searches.
+However, instead of assuming a reward of zero, WU-UCT assumes the reward will be $Q(s, a)$—the average observed so far.
+By penalizing only the exploration term, WU-UCT aims to balance trajectory diversity with more accurate value estimation.

-Liu et al. find that their system using WU-UCT demonstrated a near-linear speedup as the number of workers increased when testing on an RL benchmark suite of 15 Atari games, with only slight performance degradation compared to sequential MCTS<d-cite key="liu2020watch"></d-cite>.
-However, despite its theoretical advantages, WU-UCT is not universally superior.
-Empirical results show that vanilla virtual loss outperforms WU-UCT in some domains (e.g. molecular design)<d-cite key="yang2021practical"></d-cite>
+Liu et al. found that their WU-UCT approach achieved near-linear speedups as the number of workers increased, with only minor performance degradation compared to sequential MCTS across a benchmark suite of 15 Atari games<d-cite key="liu2020watch"></d-cite>.
+However, despite its theoretical appeal, WU-UCT is not always the best choice.
+Empirical results show that vanilla virtual loss can outperform WU-UCT in certain domains, such as molecular design<d-cite key="yang2021practical"></d-cite>.

+## Lock-Based and Lock-Free Tree Parallelism

+One of the main challenges in tree parallelism is managing resource contention when multiple threads attempt to read or write to the shared tree simultaneously.
+To address this, the literature proposes two primary synchronization strategies: lock-based and lock-free methods.

+Global mutex methods use a single lock to control access to the entire tree during critical operations such as selection, expansion, and backpropagation.
+Simulations—which don't modify the tree—can proceed without acquiring the lock.
+This approach is simple to implement but introduces a major bottleneck: only one thread can modify the tree at a time, causing others to wait.
+As a result, global mutex methods offer poor scalability and are only practical for systems with a small number of threads.

+Local mutex methods offer a finer-grained alternative by locking only the node currently being accessed.
+This allows multiple threads to operate on different parts of the tree in parallel, dramatically improving throughput.
+However, it also introduces additional overhead due to the need to manage many locks.
+Chaslot et al. recommend using fast-access synchronization primitives such as spinlocks, which are well-suited for situations where locks are held for very short durations<d-cite key="chaslot2008parallel"></d-cite>.

+Because lock-based methods can incur coordination overhead and implementation complexity, some systems opt for lock-free approaches, which use atomic operations and memory consistency models to enable safe concurrent access without explicit locking<d-cite key="steinmetz2020more"></d-cite>.
+Lock-free methods are harder to implement correctly, but they often provide better scalability and performance in multithreaded environments.

-## Distributed MCTS
+## Distributed MCTS - WU-UCT

-Scaling MCTS to tackle larger state spaces often requires distributing the tree and its associated statistics across multiple machines.
-Liu et al. propose a framework that decouples the core phases of MCTS into independent tasks, enabling parallel execution across different worker types: master, expansion, and simulation workers.
+To scale MCTS to large state spaces, Liu et al. proposed a distributed framework that decouples the algorithm’s core phases into separate tasks.
+These tasks are executed in parallel across specialized roles: a master process, expansion workers, and simulation workers.

--   **Master Worker**: Maintains the central MCTS logic and stores the global data structures, including the search tree, node statistics, and visit counts.
-It coordinates all tasks and tracks active rollouts.
+-   **Master Process**: Coordinates the overall search and maintains the shared data structures, including the search tree and node statistics.
+It performs selection, manages task queues, and delegates expansion and simulation tasks to workers.
--   **Expansion Workers**: Traverse the known tree using the UCT selection policy, reporting back paths that end at unexplored leaf nodes.
-The master uses these paths to update the active rollout counters.
+-   **Expansion Workers**: Perform both selection and expansion by traversing the search tree with the UCT policy until an unexplored leaf node is reached.
+They then execute the selected action in the environment and return the resulting state, reward, and terminal signal to the master.
+Upon receiving this result, the master applies an _incomplete update_, adjusting statistics using the virtual loss formulation from WU-UCT.
--   **Simulation Workers**: Perform rollouts from the newly expanded leaf nodes to terminal states, generating rewards that are sent back to the master for backpropagation.
+-   **Simulation Workers**: Perform rollouts from the states returned by expansion workers, simulating trajectories until termination.
+They return the cumulative discounted reward to the master, which then applies a full backpropagation update.

-The following diagram from Liu et al. illustrates the flow of tasks between the master process and worker machines, showing how expansion and simulation tasks are coordinated in their framework:
+The diagram below from Liu et al. illustrates how the master process coordinates task assignment, worker communication, and updates during the distributed MCTS procedure.

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/wu_mcts_diagram.png" class="img-fluid" %}